fouedmarzouki/fouedmarzouki/README.md

 ## 👨‍💻 About Me
 - 🎓 **Embedded Systems Engineer**
-- 🐧 Passionné par **Linux, Yocto et systèmes embarqués**
+- 🐧 Passionate about **Linux, Yocto, and Embedded Systems**
-- 🔧 Expérience avec **STM32, Docker, Git, et CI/CD**
+- 🔧 Experience with **STM32, Docker, Git, and CI/CD**
-- 🌍 Langues : **Français, Anglais, Arabe**
+- 🌍 Languages: **French, English, Arabic**
-- 💡 Objectif : construire des systèmes fiables et contribuer à l’open-source
+- 💡 Goal: build reliable systems and contribute to open-source

 ---